WengShengyuan/springMVC/README.md

 mine -> apache-maven-3.0.5-bin

-## few things to do
+## A few things to do

-to convert to your own project, you have few changes to make.
+to convert to your own project, you have a few changes to make.

 * web.xml